globalfund/data-explorer-server/README.md

 yarn run lint:fix
 ```

+## Learn More

+This project is created with [LoopBack v4](https://loopback.io).

+To learn more about LoopBack v4, check out the [LoopBack v4 documentation](https://loopback.io/doc/en/lb4).

 ## How should I contribute?

 - As we use semantic-release for automated git releases your commits must comply with the following commit types: